azriel91/ecs_paradigm/PITCHME.md

 Key concepts:

-* Keep a pool of memory, remember which slots are "empty" (deleted)
+* Keep a pool of memory, remember which slots are "empty"
+* Track a generation number used when inserting data.
-* When a slot is re-used, increment the generation by 1, so we know the memory is a different entity.
+* When freeing a slot, ensure the generation is at least one more than the generation of the freed slot.

 +++